 Practice Listening and Reading Mock Tests Like Real Exam

-Listening and reading modules of IELTS are considered to be the most scoring modules since these are objective type questions and only the exact answers give you the band score.
+Listening and reading modules of the exam are considered to be the most scoring modules since these are objective type questions and only the exact answers give you the band score.
 You are likely to get the same band score in the real exam also the way you might have been scoring in practice tests.

-For example, if you have always got Band 7 or above IELTS scores in listening and reading, you are very likely to receive so in your final exam as well.
+For example, if you have always got Band 7 or above scores in listening and reading, you are very likely to receive so in your final exam as well.
 But make sure that you are keeping the same kind of strictness in terms of time duration the way it is in the real exam.
-The whole set up of mock tests need to very similar to that of the real exam.
+The whole set-up of mock tests needs to be very similar to that of the real exam.

 Never Get Satisfied of Writing and Speaking Performance in Mock Tests